-WHO SAYS real estate writing isn’t as exciting as the next Harry Potteresque novel?
-Real estate is filled with political intrigue, ancient and new laws, old buildings full of history, mindboggling maps, secret rooms and magic in making a small room look large.
+Who says that real estate writing can’t be exciting?
+Real estate is filled with political intrigue, ancient and new laws, old buildings full of history, mindboggling maps, secret rooms, and even magic — making small rooms appear large, and large rooms seem cozy.
 You just have to dig deep and be a creative thinker.
 The subject is wide-ranging from buying and selling all types of properties—residential single-family or condominiums/townhomes, multifamily, luxury, commercial, land, industrial—to lending, leasing, design, architecture, building and home living.
 The more interesting the topics, the more editors will lap them up and consumers will relish them.

 Breaking into this specialty

 National real estate writing and editing has been my specialty for nearly 10 years, but I have years of experience as a real estate agent and property manager that made a complete package for editors and content managers.
 I have written an ebook and hundreds of blogs for different companies, interviewed and written profiles about top agents for a magazine, published feature articles and a weekly newsprint column and even been on local television as a real estate expert.
 Topics are far ranging from tax-deferred exchanges to decorating a small room and housing trends in a specific area.

 While the trade magazines prefer writers with industry experience or expertise, consumer magazines are easier to break into.
 However, you must still show knowledge of the proposed topics in order to become recognized by reputable industry publications and get included in their best real estate content writers lists.
 If you don’t have some kind of real estate knowledge base, you’ll need to study up and work until you’ve made one.